-1.1 These general terms and conditions (the “Terms”) apply to all agreements regarding the use of the Upsales software service or part thereof, provided as a cloud based software, and the related Upsales mobile application (the “Service”).
+1.1 These general terms and conditions (the “Terms”) apply to the Customer’s Subscription regarding the use of the Upsales software service or part thereof, provided as a cloud-based software, and the related Upsales mobile application (the “Service”).
 The Service is provided by Upsales Nordic AB, with Swedish company reg. no. 556641-2507, (“Upsales”) to the Customer, in accordance with the Agreement.

 1.2 These Terms shall also apply to any other or additional service provided by Upsales to the Customer, such as consultancy services, and such services shall then be deemed included in the “Service” for the purpose of these Terms, unless separate terms are provided.

-1.3 The Agreement consists of (i) the Main Agreement, (ii) these Terms, and (iii) any appendices mentioned in the Main Agreement or in these Terms (collectively referred to as the “Agreement”).
+1.3 The Agreement consists of (i) the Subscription, (ii) these Terms, and (iii) any appendices mentioned in the Subscription or in these Terms (collectively referred to as the “Agreement”).